Top 10 Must-Visit Destinations in Bavaria, Germany | Bavaria Travel Guide

 • Traditional houses, medieval streets, and seven famous hills.

-• Bamberg Cathedral, Altenburg Castle, Michelsberg Monastery.
+• Bamberg Cathedral, Altenburg Castle, and Michelsberg Monastery.

 Tips: